All articles

 About Diningprint

-Diningprint is the direct B2B sales channel for Tenglong Wood Products Co., Ltd. — a Dalian, China factory that has been making disposable wooden tableware since 2000, exporting to 60+ countries.
-We sell direct: there's no trading company between you and the production floor.
+Diningprint is a direct B2B coordination channel for audited Northern China production lines making disposable wooden tableware since 2000.
+We work factory-direct with dedicated production partners, keeping the buyer close to production planning instead of routing every order through open-market brokers.
 For broader context on what to look for in any supplier, our 2026 supplier sourcing guide covers the questions worth asking before signing a PO.

 Frequently asked questions